 Often, the only way to differentiate between the acute and chronic forms of pancreatitis is through abdominal X-ray or other imaging techniques to detect scarred and damaged tissue in the pancreas.

 The majority of pancreatitis cases are caused by gall tones or alcohol consumption.
 While gall stones generally cause acute pancreatitis, excess alcohol consumption is the most common cause of chronic pancreatitis.

-- Gallstones can cause acute pancreatitis to develop if they move out of the pancreas and block the organ’s opening.
+Gallstones can cause acute pancreatitis to develop if they move out of the pancreas and block the organ’s opening.
 This can disrupt the usual function of digestive enzymes in the pancreas, which start to digest the pancreas instead of helping to digest food.

-- How alcohol leads to chronic pancreatitis is not fully understood but it has been suggested that enzymes start to digest the pancreas due to interruption of normal pancreatic function.
+How alcohol leads to chronic pancreatitis is not fully understood, but it is thought that enzymes start to digest the pancreas due to interruption of normal pancreatic function.